An Adventure At Denali National Park

 What To Do In Denali In The Summer

-During the summer season, Denali Park Road is open to private vehicles for the first 15 miles to Savage River.
-Beyond Savage River, travel is restricted to park buses and bicycles, or you can explore your surroundings on foot.
-The road is 92 miles long, but only park buses are allowed past mile 15!
 During the summer months, the park’s main visitor center is open daily.
+Visitors can stop by to gather information about the park's trails, wildlife, and upcoming events at the visitor center.
 The park campgrounds usually open by June 8, but they fill up fast!
 Reserve your spots early if you want to camp in Denali.
 Summer bus service begins in late May and is fully operational by June 8.
-These buses run through Labor Day of each year.
+These buses run through Labor Day each year.
 Sightseeing by bus on the park’s only road is the most popular summer activity in the park!
+Taking in the breathtaking views of snow-capped mountains and lush forests, tourists often feel awe-inspired by the park's natural beauty.

 How Do Denali’s Buses Work?